Monetary reform in the Soviet Union, 1961: Details

 The first part of the reform was to redenominate the ruble at a ratio of 10 to 1.
 All prices and salaries would be dealt at one new ruble for every 10 old rubles.
 Copper coins of 1, 2, 3 and 5 old kopeks were not exchanged: amounts less than one new kopek (or 10 old kopeks) were rounded downwards for essential goods, and upward for the rest.

 The second part of the reform was to devalue the ruble against the gold standard, from 14 new rubles per troy ounce to 31.5 new rubles per ounce: by devaluing the official exchange rate of the ruble by 555/9%, US$100 bought 90 new rubles instead of 40.

 Later developments

 The 1961 monetary reform was the last time during the Soviet era in which ruble was redenominated.
 The next (and most recent) redenomination of the Russian ruble, at a ratio of 1000 to 1, took place on 1 January 1998 – eight years after the dissolution of the Soviet Union.

 The 1961 ruble (ISO 4217 code: SUR) became the longest-lasting incarnation of the Soviet ruble, at 37 years and 194 days.
-However, banknotes of 50 and 100 rubles were demonetised in another monetary reform in 1991, and the last banknotes of the 1961 ruble were demonetised, on 26 July 1993.
+However, banknotes of 50 and 100 rubles were demonetised in another monetary reform in 1991; the last banknotes of the 1961 ruble were later demonetised on 26 July 1993.